JuliaMath/FastChebInterp.jl/README.md

 [![Build Status](https://travis-ci.org/stevengj/FastChebInterp.jl.svg?branch=master)](https://travis-ci.org/stevengj/FastChebInterp.jl)

-Fast multidimensional Chebyshev interpolation on a hypercube (Cartesian-product) domain, using a separable (tensor-product) grid of Chebyshev interpolation points, as well as Chebysheb regression (least-square fits) from an arbitrary set of points.
+Fast multidimensional Chebyshev interpolation on a hypercube (Cartesian-product) domain, using a separable (tensor-product) grid of Chebyshev interpolation points, as well as Chebyshev regression (least-square fits) from an arbitrary set of points.
 In both cases we support arbitrary dimensionality, complex and vector-valued functions, and fast derivative and Jacobian computation.

 (Note: this package is currently unregistered, so you have to supply the full URL when installing it in Julia.
 Type `add https://github.com/stevengj/FastChebInterp.jl` at the `pkg>` prompt.)